BubblesOnWaterSurface/raspberry-wifi-conf/README.md

 Note that the `wifi_driver_type` config variable is defaulted to the `nl80211` driver.
 However, if `iw list` fails on the app startup, it will automatically set the driver type of `rtl871xdrv`.
 Remember that even though you do not need to update the config / default value - you will need to use the updated `hostapd` binary bundled with this app.

-#### `dhcpcd`

-Latest versions of raspbian use dhcpcd to manage network interfaces, since we are running our own dhcp server, if you have dhcpcd installed - make sure you deny the wifi interface as described in the installation section.

-TODO: Handle this automatically.

 ## Usage

 This is approximately what occurs when we run this app:

-1. Check to see if we are connected to a wifi AP
+1. Check to see if we are connected to a wifi AP after 10 secs to give time for a connection to be established.
 2. If connected to a wifi, do nothing -> exit
-3. (if not wifi, then) Convert RPI to act as an AP (with a configurable SSID)
+3. (if not wifi, then) Allow RPI to act as an AP (with a configurable SSID)
 4. Host a lightweight HTTP server which allows for the user to connect and configure the RPIs wifi connection.
 The interfaces exposed are RESTy so other applications can similarly implement their own UIs around the data returned.
-5. Once the RPI is successfully configured, reset it to act as a wifi device (not AP anymore), and setup it's wifi network based on what the user selected.
+5. Test connection with wifi once the user has input the passcode, if connected, turn of AP.
 6. At this stage, the RPI is named, and has a valid wifi connection which it is now bound to.

 Typically, I have the following line in my `/etc/rc.local` file:
 ```
 cd /home/pi/raspberry-wifi-conf
-sudo /usr/bin/node server.js
+sudo /usr/bin/node run.js > log.txt 2>&1
 ```

 Note that this is run in a blocking fashion, in that this script will have to exit before we can proceed with others defined in `rc.local`.
 This way I can guarantee that other services which might rely on wifi will have said connection before being run.
 If this is not the case for you, and you just want this to run (if needed) in the background, then you can do:

 ```
 cd /home/pi/raspberry-wifi-conf
-sudo /usr/bin/node server.js < /dev/null &
+sudo /usr/bin/node run.js < /dev/null &
 ```

 ## User Interface